 There is not even a limitation that says I can’t work!

-There is no rule that you can’t work on sabbatical.
-The only rule is that you can only say “Yes” to something (including work) while you’re on sabbatical.
+There is no rule that says you can’t work on sabbatical.
+The rule is that you can only say “Yes” to something (including work) while you’re on sabbatical.

 If you decide on sabbatical you want to work on a project, great!
 Go for it.
 It’s your sabbatical.
 Do what you want.